qian2z/movie-hub/README.md

 - **Movie Sorting:** The repository includes sorting options that enable users to organize movies based on criteria such as popularity, release date, or rating.

-- **TMDb API Integration:** MovieHub fetches movie data from the TMDb (The Movie Database) API, ensuring access to an extensive and up-to-date collection of movie information.
+- **TMDb API Integration:** MovieHub fetches movie data from the [TMDb (The Movie Database) API](https://developer.themoviedb.org/reference/intro/getting-started), ensuring access to an extensive and up-to-date collection of movie information.

 ## Acknowledgments
-The [GameHub](https://github.com/qian2z/game-hub) project and Mr. Mosh Hamedani's React tutorial served as the foundation and inspiration for MovieHub.
-Gratitude goes to Mosh Hamedani and the team at [codewithmosh.com](https://codewithmosh.com/).
+- The [GameHub](https://github.com/qian2z/game-hub) project and Mr. Mosh Hamedani's React tutorial served as the foundation and inspiration for MovieHub.
-Special thanks to [TMDb (The Movie Database)](https://developer.themoviedb.org/reference/intro/getting-started) for providing the API used in this project, enabling us to access an extensive movie database.
+- Special thanks to **TMDb (The Movie Database)** for providing the API used in this project, enabling us to access an extensive movie database.